ebuchman/blog/content/posts/properties-of-money.md

 besides the MoE, and even bypassing the MoE altogether.
 This is not barter, per se, since the two payments happen at different points in time - the first on credit, the second later as repayment.
-Invoices in the UoA are still being issued and settled, but no MoE need come into existence at all, because opposing payments are simply netted.
+Invoices in the UoA are still being issued and settled, but no generally accepted MoE need come into existence at all, because opposing payments are simply netted.
 Value is instead stored in the real world, in the continuous productive capacities of the recipricol agents.
-This is what allows us to do netting, to perform monetary computation without resorting to an MoE.
+This is what allows us to do netting, to perform monetary computation without resorting to the liquidity of an MoE.

 Of course, most agents don't have fully recipricol relations like this, allowing them to avoid payment in the MoE by just netting in the UoA.
-I pay my accountant for their services, but they don't pay me for anything (at least not yet), so I can't do any netting with them - I have to pay them cash.
+I pay my accountant for their services, but they don't pay me for anything (at least not yet!), so I can't do any netting with them - I have to pay them cash.
 Again, the MoE is needed in so far as there are imbalances in the payments graph.
 But every firm has many customers and many vendors, and collectively they continuously create and renew a vast network of payment obligations (the "trade